New Regulations for Holiday Rentals - August 2024

 The new holiday rental law introduced on the 22nd of February, 2024, marks a significant shift in the regulation of Spain’s holiday rental market, especially in regions like Andalusia.
 If you own a holiday rental in Andalusia, it’s crucial that you check out the changes to the regulations and see how they affect you.

 If you are not registered, now is the time to do it.
 Local authorities are cracking down and will be handing out heavy fines and sanctions if they identify illegal renters.
-If you need help applying for a Tourist Rental License or changing from an old VFT number to a new VUT number, contact us at [email protected]
+If you need help applying for a Tourist Rental License or changing the registered owner of a holiday home, contact us at [email protected]